TodoLodo/cod-python-api/PYPI.rst

 * `Me`          - other
 * `Misc`        - other

-To retrieve detailed description of each subclass `__doc__`(docstring) of each sub class can be called as shown below
+To retrieve detailed description of each subclass `__doc__` (docstring) of each sub class can be called as shown below:

 .. tabs::

-    .. group-tab:: ColdWar
+    .. tab:: ColdWar

         .. code-block:: python